Infineon/linux-optiga-trust-m/README.md

 ```console
 foo@bar:~$ openssl rand -engine trustm_engine -base64 1024
 ```
-Note :
+*Note :*
-If trustM random number generation fails, there will still be random number output.
+*If OPTIGA™ Trust M random number generation fails, there will still be random number output.*
-This is control by openSSL engine do not have control over it.
+*This is control by OpenSSL engine do not have control over it.*

 ### <a name="req"></a>req
 Usuage : Certificate request / self signed cert / key generation